Volvo S60 Cross Country Insurance Rates

 | Wyoming | $1,450 | -$174 | -10.7% |

-Opting for high physical damage deductibles could cut rates by as much as $740 every year, whereas increasing liability limits will increase rates.
-Going from a 50/100 limit to a 250/500 limit will raise rates by up to $335 more per year.
+Opting for high physical damage deductibles could save up to $740 annually, whereas increasing liability limits will increase prices.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $335 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you could be paying at least $1,900 to $2,600 extra every year, depending on your age.
-Insurance for high-risk drivers can be as much as 44% to 131% more than the average rate.
+If you have some driving violations or tend to cause accidents, you could be paying at least $1,900 to $2,600 extra each year, depending on your age.
+Insurance for high-risk drivers can cost from 44% to 131% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |